gamepark/gamepark.github.io/docs/step-by-step-example/prepare-the-images.md

 Texts of images cannot be translated.
 We could use images with the text removed, and add the translated texts later using code, but it requires a lot of work and the result is never perfect.

-Therefore, we use images with the texts, and if the images are available in multiple language with use the [Material internationalization feature](TODO).
+Therefore, we use images with the texts, and if the images are available in multiple language we use the [Material internationalization feature](features/translate-images.md).